 Access information about this annual event on this site from the Children's Book Council.
 Included are dates for this event for the next five years, book week materials and information, and more.

 Help children find the perfect book with these children's, teachers', and young adults' choices booklists from the International Reading Association.

 - Celebrate National Children's Book Week

 This resource from Scholastic provides a collection of suggestions for holding a successful Book Week event in your school.

-Extend the love of reading and children's literature celebrated during National Book Week into the summer months with these activities and ideas from ReadWriteThink.
+Extend the love of reading and children's literature celebrated during National Book Week into the summer months, and beyond, with these activities and ideas from ReadWriteThink.